Creator of Solutions to Address Climate, Energy & Environmental Issues

 In parallel to these component-development projects, Liten integration specialists are working on modeling and monitoring software for actual vehicle fleets with the goal of improving vehicle and fleet operating strategies.

 Liten opted to focus primarily on high-temperature water-vapor electrolysis, which offers the advantage of converting electricity into hydrogen with higher yields than other solutions.
 With development activities covering stacks, systems, and their components, Liten owns the world's second-largest portfolio of patents on this technology.
 The institute has obtained results at the international state of the art, with current densities of 2A/cm2.
 The technical and economic assessments Liten has completed with industrial R&D partners indicate that, with improvements to current high-temperature electrolysis processes, hydrogen could be produced for less than €2 per kilogram by 2030.

 The technology is also reversible, which means that it can operate in fuel-cell mode, generating electricity from renewable gas without reforming and with higher electricity yields than other technologies.
 Liten has developed a unique reversible technology that has been integrated into a ~10 kW demonstrator currently being tested on-site by a partner from the energy industry.

 The institute's roadmap was developed to meet the needs of a range of markets.
 Demonstrator projects for these key applications are in progress.
 Liten researchers are already at work on a 300 kW unit that will be very close to a future cost-competitive system.
 A green-hydrogen industry is emerging in France, and Liten is leading the way.
-This fledgling industry will benefit from Liten's pilot stack production line and the testing facilities at the shared H2lab.
+This fledgling industry will benefit from Liten's pilot stack production line.

 Manufacturing and Retail